Use of Artificial Intelligence is Transforming Revenue Cycle Management in Healthcare

-The survey showed that 78% of health systems are already using automated revenue cycle solutions, or are in the midst of launching an automated program.
+The survey showed that 78% of health systems are already using medical coding automation solutions, or are in the midst of launching an automated program.

 MHN explains that technologies such as artificial intelligence “have the potential to transform the revenue cycle, enabling significant improvements from end to end, as provider networks come under increasing pressure to manage financial margins and invest in contactless patient experiences.”